OpenMDAO/OpenMDAO-Framework/docs/licenses/OpenSourceLicenses.rst

 Open Source (OS) Licenses in OpenMDAO
 =====================================

-The following table provides a list of the eggs that are currently being used by the OpenMDAO framework and the license information for each egg.
-The first column in the table displays the name of the egg, and the second column provides the kind of open-source license attached to the egg.
-The third column contains a link to information about the egg (e.g., version, description, features, downloadable file).
+The following table provides a list of the distributions that are currently being used by the OpenMDAO framework and license, version, and link information for each distribution.

 .. include:: licenses_table.txt